 At least 2 hours of brisk walking every day, preferably a couple of bike rides a week and the occasional swim during the ice-free seasons of the year.
 Remember, it's an active dog!
 You yourself will also benefit from this free exercise, with fitter and healthier body as a result.
 Apart from all these activities, also explore the joys of field work (such as games of fetch), tracking or agility!
 Cockers are up for anything fun!

 Bath your Cocker when it's dirty and smelly.
 A clean and correctly blow-dried dog won't mat or tangle easily and dirt won't stick easily.
 If your dog is to be shown at a dog show, it should ideally be bathed at least 2 days prior to the show in order for the coat to settle.
-Always use shampoos and conditioners for dogs (not humans - and definitely not washing up liquid)!
+Always use shampoos and conditioners for dogs (not for humans - and definitely not washing up liquid)!
 I recommend Classic Dog Products Everyday Shampoo and Laser Lites Protein Treatment as conditioner (add some Laser Lites Silk, half a cap to 0.3 l water for extra glossy and antistatic coat).

 Photo: Samira Jonsson